padmakarPi/ibis-poc-demo/docs/implementation/environment-variable-management.md

 ## Script folder

-If you project contain the node script then follow that rule:
+If your project contain the node script then follow that rule:

 - A scripts folder with a Node script.